junglok/tem-docs/docs/batch/pbspro.md

 1.  **Explicitly setting the `TMPDIR` variable**.

-    As described here, many programs write temporary data to `TMPDIR`, which is usually small and shared among st users.
+    Many programs can write temporary data to `TMPDIR`, which is usually small (e.g., 30 ~ 40 GBytes) and shared among normal users.
 Specifying your own directory for temporary files can help you avoid the risk of your own programs and other users' programs failing when no more space is available.

 2.  **Loading and reporting the specific module environment required for this job.**